wp-plugins/fields-framework/trunk/readme.txt

 == Changelog ==

+= 0.11.2 =
+* Added support for client side validation using JavaScript

 = 0.10.2 =
 * Added new Widgets section which let's you add fields to custom Field Framework Widgets
 * Passing -1 to DateTime's date_format or time_format arguments will disable display of Date or Time respectively.